morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 * We need solid explanations for choices and rejections
 * Concerned with finding min/max is the only reason to keep the LL sorted
 ---
+## Non-comparison based sorts
+### Binsort
+Make each bin the head of a list allow more keys than records